aufziehvogel/Cinderella/README.md

 CI Configuration Format
 -----------------------

+The *CI configuration file* has to be saved to the root directory of your repository as `.cinderella.toml`.
-The *CI configuration file* is a TOML file with one table per build pipeline.
+It is a TOML file with one table per build pipeline.
 Common build pipelines are `test` or `build`.
 E.g. the following is a valid configuration file executing a `test` phase and a `build-release` phase.